Admitting now

 Discharge & aftercare

-Buprenorphine maintenance if clinically indicated.
+continuing support if clinically indicated.
 Outpatient counselling.
 NA meetings.
-Monthly family sessions.
-Fast re-admission access.
+Monthly family sessions. guidance on when to seek additional help.

 05 — Clinical methods